MeteorFlower/RestructedLogic_Lite/README.md

 - In-game Max Zoom Perspective. (高视角 in Chinese.)

+- Enable World Map vertical scrolling.
+(Both versions after and before 10.0 can be used.)

+- Directly install OBB when launch the game for the first time, instead of manually placing OBB.

 - Customize CDN read list (debug mode only).

 - Game log output (debug mode only).